romero-c-raul/Contact-List-175/README.md

         4. Check flash message is displayed and group is deleted

 - # 5.
 Edit contact info
+  - ## Requirements
+    - Add an option on group page to edit contact info

+  - ## Implementation
+    1. Add a button to `"contact.erb"` that says "Edit info"
+    2. Render a new page with all the fields that are included
+    3. Submit info and redirect to contact

+    ## Tests
+      - Create a test that checks if info was edited
+        1. Create a group and contact
+        2. Edit info
+        3. Check if name changed on contacts page
+        4. Check if info changed in specific contact's page

 - # 6.
 Delete contact